amoh-godwin/Articulae/mds/educative/views/listmodel.md

 A Listview's delegate unsuccessfully attempts to access data from the ListModel using the modelData attribute.

-From the code above, we have placed our model in the separate file **FileListModel.qml** and simultaneously created a custom type.
-In **line 15**, we have set this new custom type `FileListModel` to the `model` attribute
+From the code above, we have placed our model in the separate file `FileListModel.qml` and simultaneously created a custom type.
+In **line 15**, we have set this new custom type `FileListModel` to the `model` attribute.

 Like we have be saying you can write as many `ListElement`s as you want and you can have as many data roles as you would want in a `ListElement`.
 But the data roles must be the same for all the elements and must not all be unique for every `ListElement`.